mykmal/drab/README.md

 unzip plink_linux_x86_64_20220402.zip
 rm plink_linux_x86_64_20220402.zip prettify toy*
 ```
 * The files `drab/src/run_drex.sh` and `drab/util/prepare_data.sh` are shell scripts prefaced by SLURM commands.
-Modify the `#SBATCH` commands at the beginning of each SLURM script as appropriate for your compute cluster.
-In particular, be sure to set the `--mail-user` flag to your own email address and the `--partition` flag to the list of SLURM partitions on your cluster.
+Modify the `#SBATCH` commands at the beginning of both SLURM scripts as appropriate for your compute cluster.
+In particular, be sure to set the `--partition` flag to the list of SLURM partitions on your cluster and the `--mail-user` flag to your own email address.
 The remaining commands may be left at their defaults.

 ## Input data formats

 The subsections below explain the files and file formats that DRAB expects.
-All of the files mentioned below are required.
+All of the files mentioned here are required.

 ### Gene annotations